 If you spend more days in Cape Town, there are others interesting spots like Robben Island, a World Heritage site and where Nelson Mandela spent 18 of his 27 years in prison (it takes 4 hrs to complete the tour); the Kirstenbosh Botanic garden, the first botanic garden in the world to be devoted to a country’s indigenous flora with its reputation as the ‘’most beautiful garden in Africa‘’; Lion’s head, a mountain where to have a perfect 360° view of Cape town (around 1.30 hr to get the top on a uphill path sometimes steep); Langa Township, the oldest black township of South Africa where you’ll interact with the people as they go about their daily lives (book a tour with a local operator); Green point, with its stadium used for 2010 FIFA world cup (daily guided tour), its lighthouse (said to be the very first ‘solid’ lighthouse on the South African coast and was first lit in 1824) and the beautiful Urban Park; Signal Hill, popular with tourists and locals alike as an ideal venue to appreciate the stunning views of the Atlantic Seaboard, and to watch the sunset.

 Need to Know

-It’s very easy moving around the city center simply walking and then taking a taxi.
+How to move around: It’s very easy moving around the city centre simply walking and taking a taxi.
 You also have the chance to take the ‘’sightseeing bus‘’ with its several stops and routes throughout the city.
-Dont’ miss a trip around the Cape Peninsula.
+Don’t’ miss a trip around the Cape Peninsula.

 Where to sleep and eat: the best area is around the V&A Waterfront, where you can find shops, restaurants and entertainment.
-I slept at Dale court Guest house, 10 minutes walk from the Waterfront.
+We slept at Dale court Guesthouse, 15 minutes walk from the Waterfront.